seud0nym/tch-gui-unhide/adguard/README.md

 # Installation Pre-requisites
 - A working internet connection on your device
 - Your device should be configured correctly.
 The setup script will copy your current DHCP settings into AdGuard Home, and configure DNS to use AdGuard Home.
-- A USB stick (unless you specify installation on internal storage)
+- A USB stick (unless it is to be installed on internal storage)

 # Installation
 Read the section on "Optional Installation Parameters" before running one of the following commands.